brian-macomber/video-REST-brian-macomber/README.md

 ### Summary:

 ### How to run:
-- Clone the github repository to your computer
+- Clone the github repository to your computer.
-- Make sure the most recent version of python is installed (https://www.python.org/downloads/)
+- Make sure the most recent version of python is installed (https://www.python.org/downloads/).
-- On the command line run: (this will install all of the required dependencies to run the app) `pip3 install -r requirements.txt`
+- On the command line run: (this will install all of the required dependencies to run the app).
+    `pip3 install -r requirements.txt`
 - Create a file called 'keys' and add the twitter keys and tokens to it in the following format:
     `[auth]`